Shopify/web-configs/docs/rules/jsx-no-hardcoded-content.md

 }
 ```

-the following patterns are considered warnings:
+The following patterns are considered warnings:

 ```js
 import {OtherComponent, MyComponent} from 'my-module';